Live Science Verdict

 Lifespan is one of the oldest heads in the under desk treadmill game, and the brand proved its expertise in the field with the impressive performance of the TR5000-DT7 Omni.

 It offered one of the most comfortable and stable walking platforms we’ve tried, with no wobbling at any speed.
 We liked the size of the (20” by 50”) belt too, allowing even taller (6ft 2”) users to stride unrestricted without worrying about catching their feet on the treadmill’s side rails or front bumpers.

 The six shock absorbers underneath the belt offered some suspension, making our walking experience slightly more cushioned and comfortable - helpful for those looking to spend prolonged periods on the machine - and the 3chp motor works efficiently to deliver a quiet, judder-free performance.

-However, while it works fantastically as an under desk treadmill, allowing us to cover kilometer after kilometer while crushing deadlines, don’t expect the Lifespan TR5000-DT7+ to do anything beyond its job description.
+However, while it works fantastically as an under desk treadmill, allowing us to cover kilometer after kilometer while crushing deadlines, don’t expect the Lifespan TR5000-DT7 Omni to do anything beyond its job description.